-The Afro-American Cultural Center at Yale University (also known as The House) was established in the fall of 1969 due to the rise of issues surrounding race and civil unrest at Yale and throughout the New Haven community.
-Due to the increased number of Black students and the rising social consciousness of the 1960s, students at Yale rallied to create a place and space that Black students (and members of the community) could convene for social and political means.
+The Afro-American Cultural Center at Yale University (affectionately called “the House”) was established in the fall of 1969 after the rise of issues surrounding race and civil unrest at Yale and throughout the New Haven community.
+Due to the increased number of Black students and the rising social consciousness of the 1960s, Yale students rallied to create a space in which Black students and members of the community could convene for social and political means.

-Since 1969, the House has nurtured and encouraged generations of Black Yalies to become some the nation’s leading thinkers, activists and professionals.
+Since 1969, the House has nurtured and encouraged generations of Black Yalies to become some of world’s leading scholars, activists and professionals.